 We had 3 inches of rain last week and it finally dried up enough to get rid of a few weeds.
 The kids joined in and helped us and although weeding isn't really fun, it looked great and we enjoyed doing it together.

-This easy and healthy Pineapple Guacamole was a big hit.
+Easy Guacamole is a favorite for taco night and this healthy Pineapple Guacamole is also a healthy favorite.
 I served it up with mini sweet peppers in place of chips.
 They were the perfect crunchy vessels for dipping!

 I've been buying pineapples 2 at a time for recipes like this Pineapple Guacamole and Grilled Fruit Salad.
 They are so good on the grill!

 FOLLOW MISS IN THE KITCHEN ON SOCIAL MEDIA AND NEVER MISS A RECIPE!